A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Preliminaries

-\paragraph{Named graphs} SPARQL allows for querying multiple RDF graphs through the notion of a \textit{SPARQL dataset} $D \da \{ G, (n_1,G_1), \ldots, (n_k,G_k))\}$ where $G, G_1 \ldots, G_n$ are RDF graphs; $n_1, \ldots, n_k$ are pairwise distinct IRIs; $G$ is known as the \textit{default graph}; and each pair of the form $(n_1,G_1)$ (for $1 \leq i \leq n$) is known as a \textit{named graph}.
+\paragraph{Named graphs} SPARQL allows for querying multiple RDF graphs through the notion of a \textit{SPARQL dataset}, defined as $D \da \{ G, (n_1,G_1), \ldots, (n_k,G_k))\}$ where $G, G_1 \ldots, G_n$ are RDF graphs; $n_1, \ldots, n_k$ are pairwise distinct IRIs; $G$ is known as the \textit{default graph}; and each pair $(n_1,G_1)$ (for $1 \leq i \leq n$) is known as a \textit{named graph}.
 Letting $N', N''$ denote sets of IRIs, $n',n''$ IRIs and $v$ a variable, SPARQL then provides a number of features for querying different graphs:

 \begin{itemize} \item \texttt{FROM} $N'$ \texttt{FROM NAMED} $N''$: activates a dataset with a default graph composed of the merge of all graphs $G'$ such that $(n',G') \in D$ and $n' \in N'$, and the set of all named graphs $(n'',G'') \in D$ such that $n'' \in N''$; \item \texttt{GRAPH} $n'$: evaluates a graph pattern on the graph $G'$ if the named graph $(n',G')$ is active; \item \texttt{GRAPH} $v$: takes the union of the evaluation of a graph pattern over each $G'$ such that $(n',G')$ is active, binding $v$ to $n'$ for each solution generated from $G'$; \end{itemize}